3mdeb/news-and-ideas/blog/content/post/2020-11-02-GRUB2mini-summit.md

  vision of both, GRUB/GRUB2 community and commercial perspective.
 All the event was fruitful and grounded some common path that will be slightly summarized below.
 This year we cannot miss this opportunity to meet again and face the new challenges of GRUB/GRUB2.
-So,dear reader, feel invited to look at GRUB2 with a magnifying glass.
+So, dear reader, feel invited to look at GRUB2 with a magnifying glass.

   **We are starting tommorow**.
 No axe needed.